 * Where was it spoken

-Another tool that is helpful is context.
+Context can be one of your best friends to understanding the Bible.
 You need to take into account the surrounding verses; what was being said before and after the verse you are studying.
 If you were to isolate a single verse it could have several interpretations, though only one would be correct.
 For example if I were to say the word block, you might think of a solid piece of wood, a stand which articles are sold at a auction, an obstacle, a grouping of items, a segment of a street, a cessation of thought or possibly even something else but if I were to say the grocery store is two blocks south of my house, you would know exactly what I meant when I said the word block.

 Many times bible verses are taken out of context to teach false doctrine.
 As a faithful student of the word it is your duty to study the scripture so you may discern the truth and not be swayed by the arguments of man and his traditions.
 Along with the study aid tools mentioned above prayer and guidance of the Holy Spirit are needed.